openhab/openhabian/README.md

 any success stories, though.

-Going beyond what the RPi image provides, as a manually installed set of scripts, we support running openHABian on x86 hardware on generic Debian and Ubuntu.
-On ARM, we only support Raspberry Pi OS.
+Going beyond what the RPi image provides, as a manually installed set of scripts, we support running openHABian on x86 hardware on generic Debian On ARM, we only support Raspberry Pi OS.
 These are what we develop and test openHABian against.
+We do not actively support Ubuntu so no promises but we provide code "as-is" that is known to run on there.
+Several optional components though, such as WireGuard or Homegear, are known to expose problems.

 We expect you to use the stable distribution that openHABian testing is based on, 'buster' for Raspberry Pi OS (ARM) and Debian (x86) and 'focal' for Ubuntu (x86) these are.
 To install openHABian on anything older or newer may work or not.
 If you encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.